Silence a Squeaky Metal Bunk Bed: 7 Quick Fixes

 Loose Screws and Bolts

-Over time, the constant pressure, movement, and general wear and tear can cause the screws and bolts that hold the bed frame together to loosen.
-This common issue allows metal parts to rub against each other, generating those irritating squeaks every time someone shifts.
+Over time, constant pressure, movement, and general wear can cause the screws and bolts holding the bed frame together to loosen.
+This common issue allows metal parts to rub against each other, generating irritating squeaks with every shift.
 Regularly checking these fasteners can prevent noise before it starts.

 Metal-on-Metal Friction